wilfrantz/Kelfacus/README.md

 # Temperature-converter

-Simple C program that converts Celcius to Fahrenheit and Kelvin.
+Simple C program that converts Celsius to Fahrenheit and Kelvin, with growth potential in a highly designed data conversion calculator.